 - may have health problems.

 After birth, your baby may experience violence or see violent acts.
 Abuse can harm your baby’s emotional well-being and health.
-Once abuse starts it usually gets worse.
+Once abuse starts, it usually gets worse.
 You may feel like you have to “walk on eggshells” in order to keep the peace and stay safe.